Bekir-Berke/nasa-hackathon/README.md

-# FireMap Dashboard
+# FireMesh Dashboard

-FireMap is an integrated situational-awareness platform created for the NASA Space Apps Challenge to keep firefighters informed about one another during fast-evolving forest fires.
+FireMesh is an integrated situational-awareness platform created for the NASA Space Apps Challenge to keep firefighters informed about one another during fast-evolving forest fires.
 The dashboard fuses live crew telemetry, peer-to-peer connectivity insights, and environmental intelligence so that every responder can understand where teammates are, how the fire is spreading, and which zones need attention.

 ## Objectives
 - Maintain a single shared map of firefighter and drone locations, ensuring teams stay aware of one another's movements and proximity to danger.